Tackling Exploitation in Employment: Shaping the UK Response to Human Trafficking and Forced Labour

 EU project

 Alex was the UK Team Leader on an EU project on corporate social responsibility and human trafficking.
-Project aims were to engage leaders in business sectors where human trafficking and forced labour are present in order to develop new modes of corporate social responsibility.
+The project aims were to engage leaders in business sectors where human trafficking and forced labour are present to develop new modes of corporate social responsibility.
 The project was completed in April 2014.
-Publications and blog piece are:
+Publications and blog pieces are:

 The University of Liverpool is one of several institutions across six countries that are looking at ways of applying the UN Guiding Principles on Business and Human Rights as part of wider efforts to deal with human trafficking.
 This project is led by Conny Rijken (Tilburg University, Netherlands) and partners from organisations in Denmark, Austria, Spain, Italy and Belgium.